 Suchday, S., Ramanayake, N.P., Benkhoukha, A., Santoro, A.F., Marquez, C., & Nakao, G. (2014).
 Ayurveda: An alternative in the United States.
 In Gurung, R. A. R. (Ed.)
 Multicultural Approaches to Health and Wellness: Key Issues and Medical Systems (Vol. 1).
 Santa Barbara, CA: ABC-CLIO, LLC

-I am a second-year graduate student in the Clinical Psychology doctoral program at Suffolk University.
+I am a fourth-year graduate student in the Clinical Psychology doctoral program at Suffolk University.
 I received my BA in Psychology from Boston University, where I did an honors thesis on the parent-child relationships and sex education as they relate to body image and eating issues.
-My Early Research Project continues this line of research by examining power dynamics in the father-daughter dyad as a predictor of body image dissatisfaction and maladaptive eating patterns and qualitatively exploring themes of empowerment in this relationship.
+My Early Research Project continued this line of research by examining power dynamics in the father-daughter dyad as a predictor of body image dissatisfaction and maladaptive eating patterns and qualitatively exploring themes of empowerment in this relationship.
 My proposed dissertation aims to explore gender and ethnic healthcare disparities from the perspective of adults with chronic pain.
 In general, my research uses a feminist perspective to study empowerment as a protective barrier against mental health risk.
 Other projects of mine have explored feminist mentorship, self-care, and community-based support for exercise and nutrition.
 Along with my friend and colleague, Lynne-Marie Shea from Suffolk University’s Community Action-Based Research Lab, I have also created a platform to promote womxn’s holistic health and wellness on Instagram (@healthofeverykind) and webpage: www.healthofeverykind.com.

-Research Interests: Women's mental health, family systems, body image, maladaptive eating, feminism, empowerment, women's health disparities, power inequity
+Women's mental health, family systems, body image, maladaptive eating, chronic pain, feminism, empowerment, women's health disparities, power inequity